patrickmineault/research_code/README.md

 ## To test

-`cd` into the `tests` directory, then run each file individually, or run `nosetests`.
+`cd` into the `research_code/tests` directory, then run each file individually, or run `nosetests`.

-Under WSL, permissions for files are elevated; you will need to run:
+Under WSL, permissions for files are elevated; you will need to run for nosetests:

 ```
 nosetests --exe
 ```